Home » Easy Beef Bourguignon (French Beef Stew with Red Wine)

 INSTRUCTIONS (Step-by-Step)

-Uncover and simmer 10–15 minutes more if needed to reduce the sauce to a silky, glossy consistency that coats the back of a spoon.
+Finish the sauce.
+Remove the lid and simmer another 10–15 minutes if needed until the sauce thickens and becomes glossy enough to coat the back of a spoon.

 Beef Bourguignon